Rules for the GM

 Creating and Running Adventures

 To play the game you need an adventure.
-Make up your own, or use a premade one.
-Find a collection of premade adventures here.
-Join our Adventure Writer’s Room - a community of GMs who meet in the discord voice chat, and improvise adventures together.
-You can follow our brainstorming process to make up adventures on your own as well.
-See a useful guide on making adventures here.
+You can use a premade adventure, or make up your own.
+You can find a collection of premade adventures here.
+To create your own adventure, you can follow the adventure brainstorming process described in this guide.
+If you need some help - join our Adventure Writer’s Room - a community of GMs who meet in the discord voice chat, and improvise adventures together.

-During the game you tell players what’s going on around them, ask them what they want to do, and then use your imagination and results of dice rolls to describe consequences.
+During the game, tell players what’s going on around them, ask them what they want to do, and then use your imagination and results of dice rolls to describe consequences.

 Give the players a task to accomplish (find the treasure, defeat a monster, save the princess).
 Put challenges on their path, obstacles to getting what they want.
 Watch them find creative ways to overcome them.